GENI-NSF/geni-tools/README-omni.txt

  - List of URNs and URLs provided by the selected clearinghouse

 Options:
- - -o Save result in per-aggregate files
+ - `-o` Save result in per-aggregate files
- - -p Prefix for resulting files (used with -o)
+ - `-p <prefix>` Prefix for resulting files (used with -o)
  - If not saving results to a file, they are logged.
- - If --tostdout option, then instead of logging, print to STDOUT.
+ - If `--tostdout` option, then instead of logging, print to STDOUT.
- - --api-version specifies the version of the AM API to speak.
+ - `--api-version #` specifies the version of the AM API to speak.
     AM API version 2 is the default.

 ==== status ====